ntujvang/holbertonschool-low_level_programming/maze/README.md

 The maze comes with a minimap option.
 To show it press 'M' on the keyboard.

 **Maze is a work in progress!!
-There is no winning in this maze, only way to escape it is to quit out of it, smash endlessly into walls until you segfault it, OR step on a bomb**
+There is no winning in this maze, only way to escape it is to quit out of it, smash endlessly into walls until you segfault it**